mtroisi/Hyper-V-DDA/README.md

 ## Parameters
 `Mode`: Required parameter to specify if a device is to be mounted to a VM, or unmounted from a VM and returned to the host.
 Valid options are "Mount" and "Dismount"

-`VMName`: Required parameter to specify the VM name to mount a device to or unmount a device from.
+`VMName`: Required parameter to specify the VM name to mount a device to or unmount a device from

 `InstanceId`: Optional parameter only used when mounting a device to a VM.
 Please use InstanceId found from using the PowerShell command 'Get-PnPDevice'